-Did you know that if you have a spare room in the property that you own or rent, you could make up to £4,250 a year tax free from letting it out?
-Read our guide to the government's Rent-a-Room scheme to learn how you can benefit.
+Did you know that if you have a spare room in your property, you could make up to £4,250 a year tax-free from letting it out?
+PrimeLocation takes you through the steps.

 To make it easier to take on tenants, the government's Rent-a-Room scheme offers clear tax advantages.
 Our guide will show you who qualifies for the scheme, how to get the right tenant and what kind of agreements you should make.

 Who can let a room in their property?